aditi1122000/Technothorn.io/README.md

 # Technothorn-Empowered-by-innovation
 🙋‍♀️Hello there, <br>
 This repository is an initiative for smart personal travelling by Team Technothorn.
 This presents not only a well designed aerodynamics structure but an ingenious integration of cool and modern AI features.
-A perfect blend! <br>
+A perfect blend, right! <br>
 Here are some pointers for the product; SAR2. <br><br>

 🛩️ Ease of Travel.<br>